Hōjōki: Synopsis

 Chōmei describes how he built a water shelf to place offerings on, bamboo shelves with Japanese poetry, and hung a painting of Amida Buddha.
 His ten-foot square hut is near the woods in Toyama.
 His accessibility to the woods makes gathering kindling easier.
 Chōmei describes that at the base of the mountain is a brushwood hut that houses the caretaker of the mountain and a child.
-Despite a 50-year age difference, him and the boy are great friends.
+Despite a 50-year age difference, he and the boy are great friends.
 They go on journeys through the mountain together, visit the Ishiyama temple, and collect offerings.
 At night, he gets emotional when thinking of his early life and old friends.
 Chōmei then tells of how he thought his stay in his ten-foot square hut would be temporary.
 However, he has lived in it for five years and feels as though it is his home.
 He knows very little of life in the capital and does not relate to the people there.
 He lacks ambitions and only seeks tranquility.
 Chōmei describes the type of people people like, and the way he treats his body.
 When he feels distressed, he rests his body.
 When he feels strong, he works it.
 He is also unaffected by society's standards and is not embarrassed by his appearance.
-Chōmei then goes to say that “The Three Worlds exist in only one mind.”
+Chōmei then goes to say that "The Three Worlds exist in only one mind."
 This is based on Buddhist beliefs of three worlds: the world of desire, the world of form, and the world of formlessness.